dfds/dojo/workshops/crossplane-sre-deep-dive/katas/8/kata/README.md

 ### 1. Create a package-resource.yaml

-First we will create a manifest to deploy a resource from our package.
+Outside of the 'my-configuration' directory you created in the last kata, we will create a manifest to deploy a resource from our package.
 Create a package-resource.yaml with the below content:

 ```
 apiVersion: crossplane.dfds.cloud/v1alpha1